Revingbell/my-twitch-tools/README.md

 ﻿# my-twitch-video-and-sound-commands

 ## How to use:
+### Change streamer
 In the file `correspondance.js`, modify this line:
 ```js
 var streamer = 'revingbell';
 ```
 Put in your streamer id inside the quotes.
+You will only have to do this once.

+### Add video and sound files
 Put all video files in the `videos` folder, and all sounds in the `sounds` folder.

+### Reference commands
-Then, still in the file `correspondance.js` the json string is described as follows:
+Still in the file `correspondance.js` the json string is described as follows:
 ```js
 var correspondanceJson = JSON.parse(`
 {